Coretti Arle-Titz: K. G. Utina (1908–1916)

 In late 1907 or early 1908, after a five-month engagement, 26-year-old Coretté married a nobleman named Utin and moved into his home in central Saint-Petersburg.
 It is currently unknown which member of the Utin household Corette, although it has been narrowed down between the wealthy prosecutor and senator, Sergey Yakovlevich Utin or his cousins, Vladimir Lvovich Utin (a lawyer) or Alexei Lvovich Utin.
 The Utin family, originally successful Jewish merchants, after converting to the Eastern Orthodox Church in the 1850s, became an extremely wealthy bunch of bankers, business tycoons (Baku Oil Company), lawyers, and politicians that owned (or built) an abundance of property in the Russian capital.
 At the elaborate dinners organized in the numerous family homes and estates, members of government, businessmen, writers, and scientists were frequent guests.
 Everyone in the family was exceptionally educated, ambitious, and surprisingly radical in their thinking.
 The family had taken part in the 1861 student movement and the Decembrist Revolution.
 Despite Russia's national anti-Semitic attitudes, the family never forgot their Jewish heritage and maintained positive relations with Russian Jews.
 From the beginning, the marriage was marred by jealousy from her in-laws who felt that her husband had married beneath him.
 He was accused of renouncing his family as an African-American cabaret artist.

 Immediately after the wedding, she Russified her name as Koretti Genrichovna de Utina (Russian: Коретти Генриховна де-Утина) and possibly even petitioned St. Petersburg's Ministry of the Interior to receive Russian citizenship, as she suddenly stopped bothering to renew her passport and the American Embassy no longer kept any records of her.
 Coretti returned to the stage as M-lle К. Г. Утина (Mademoiselle K. G. Utina).
 Performing Russian Romance songs with her dramatic soprano voice, she was sometimes also billed as the Indian Nightingale or the Beautiful Creole.

 From 1908 to 1909, she appeared at the New Summer Garden Theater, a wooden theater located on 58 Bassenaya (now 58 Nekrasov) that staged operas and operettas.
-In August 1908, she appeared in Franz von Suppè's operetta Boccaccio (operetta) in the minor role of Sisti, a servant (August 31, 1908).
+In August 1908, she appeared in Franz von Suppé's operetta Boccaccio (operetta) in the minor role of Sisti, a servant (August 31, 1908).
 The following year, she had another minor role in Letim, a three-act Italian operetta (July 16–31, 1909).
 Her performances were sparse between 1908 and 1910, as she bore two children with her husband.